 Aromas of stewed plum, navel orange, and vanilla introduce this crowd-pleaser from Rwanda.
 Notes of redcurrant and sage accompany apricot sweetness and a creamy body.
 Apple cider and a hint of clove in the finish add another layer of complexity to the cup.

 Our roast of the previous harvest received 94 Points from Coffee Review and was #29 on their list of the top coffees of 2021!

 Farm: 268 Smallholders

 Region: Northern Province, Rulindo District, Rwanda

 Altitude: 5,906-7,218 feet | 1,800-2,200 masl

-The care taken at the farm (by farmers incentivized to do so), at the washing station, during cherry collection, and on the drying tables has resulted in some of the highest-scoring coffees in the region, as is apparent in this cup.
+The care taken at the farm (by farmers incentivized to do so), at the washing station, during cherry collection, and on the drying tables has resulted in some of the highest-scoring coffees in the region.